EddyPBR/my-nextjs-setup/README.md

 - Install the types:
 `yarn add @types/styled-components  -D`

-- With the styled-components installed and babel configured, we have to configure nextjs to render the styled-components with css, for that inside the `pages` directory add the file `_document.tsx` and copy the following code snippet:
+- With the styled-components installed and babel configured, we have to configure nextjs to render the styled-components with css, for that inside the `pages` folder add the file `_document.tsx` and copy the following code snippet:
 ```
   import Document, { DocumentInitialProps, DocumentContext, Html, Head, Main, NextScript } from "next/document";
   import { ServerStyleSheet } from "styled-components";